Utopian and dystopian fiction: Utopian fiction in general

+utopia resembles both the Greek words outopos ("no place"), and eutopos ("good place").

+Examples

-The word utopia was first used in direct context by Sir Thomas More in his 1516 work Utopia.
-The word utopia resembles both the Greek words outopos ("no place"), and eutopos ("good place").
-More's book, written in Latin, sets out a vision of an ideal society.
+Thomas More's 1516 book Utopia, written in Latin, sets out a vision of an ideal society.
 As the title suggests, the work presents an ambiguous and ironic projection of the ideal state.
 The whimsical nature of the text can be confirmed by the narrator of Utopias second book, Raphael Hythloday.
-The Greek root of the name "Hythloday" suggests an 'expert in nonsense'.
+The Greek root of the name "Hythloday" suggests an 'expert in nonsense.'
+Thomas More's idea of a utopia stems from the current economic and societal issues in Tudor England.
+More directly confronts the issues of rising population, oppressive landlords, and civilians turning to crime through Hythloday's perspective in Book I of his novel.

-An earlier example of a Utopian work from classical antiquity is Plato's The Republic, in which he outlines what he sees as the ideal society and its political system.
+An earlier example of a Utopian work from classical antiquity is Plato's Republic, in which he outlines what he sees as the ideal society and its political system.
 Later, Tommaso Campanella was influenced by Plato's work and wrote The City of the Sun (1623), which describes a modern utopian society built on equality.
 Other examples include Samuel Johnson's The History of Rasselas, Prince of Abissinia (1759) and Samuel Butler's Erewhon (1872), which uses an anagram of "nowhere" as its title.
 This, like much of utopian literature, can be seen as satire; Butler inverts illness and crime, with punishment for the former and treatment for the latter.

 One example of the utopian genre's meaning and purpose is described in Fredric Jameson's Archeologies of the Future (2005), which addresses many utopian varieties defined by their program or impulse.
+He describes the fundamental dynamic of utopias lying in "identity and difference."
+Jameson states that the core of utopian thought and politics lies in an imagined system that is thoroughly different from an original, real one.